-Roger Bayston

-MMedSci PhD FRCPath

-Assoc Professor, Surgical Infection University of Nottingham, UK causes, diagnosis, treatment and prevention

-Generally the infection rate in neurosurgery is low.
+Roger Bayston MMedSci MSc PhD FRCPath Professor of Surgical Infection School of Medicine University of Nottingham, UK Generally the infection rate in neurosurgery is low.
 The two areas where this can be the exception are CSF shunting and external ventricular drainage.
 I will deal with these separately